tejbans/tejbans.github.io/_posts/2016-10-16-Object-Architecture.md

 Well, it has certain attributes such as the color, make, model, year, mileage, and vin.
 Each of these attributes, make each car what it is.

-In Object Oriented Programming, the features that describe an object, are called properties.
+In Object Oriented Programming, the features that describe an object, are called **properties**.

 ### Behavior of an Object